Sheriff’s office: Teens planned party, vandalized Stark County church

 Deputies located a suspect, 19-year-old Matthew Anderson, of Uniontown.
 He eventually admitted to breaking in and vandalizing the church, according to the police report.
 Anderson also told investigators he was going to have a party there and posted about it on Snapchat.

 He was charged with breaking and entering, vandalism, and contributing to the delinquency of minors.
-Two other teens, ages 14 and 15, were also arrested and taken to the Multi-County Juvenile Detention Center.
+Two other teens, ages 14 and 15, were also arrested and taken to the Multi-County Juvenile Attention Center.

+The building’s owners and a church pastor told Fox 8 that they aren’t commenting at this time.